vara11/mbd-bidw/Session 03/README.md

 From this second story it is clear that we need to add a new dimension to our model (campaign).

+Most of the times, we refer iterative/incremental development as [**Agile Data Modeling**](http://agiledata.org/essays/agileDataModeling.html).

 ### How do we track incremental changes?

 To keep track of incremental changes in the structure of the dimensional model, it is suitable to use a database change management tool.
 Some of the best known Open Source tools are [Flyway](https://flywaydb.org/), [Liquibase](http://www.liquibase.org/) or [DBDeploy](http://dbdeploy.com/).